Knee Pads

 What's the difference between foam and gel knee pads?

-Foam knee pads use closed-cell or open-cell foam cushioning – they're economical, lightweight and suitable for light to moderate use.
+Foam knee pads use closed-cell or open-cell foam cushioning – they're economical, lightweight and suitable for light to moderate use by DIY enthusiasts and occasional tradespeople.
 Gel knee pads contain viscous gel that moulds to your knee shape, providing superior shock absorption and comfort for professional all-day wear.
-Gel typically lasts longer without compressing and is preferred by tradespeople who kneel extensively.
-Premium models combine both materials in layered systems.
+Gel typically lasts longer without compressing and is preferred by tradespeople who kneel extensively, such as tilers and flooring specialists.
+Premium models like Draper Expert Foam and Gel Knee Pads combine both materials in layered systems for optimal performance.

 Do I need hard shell knee pads or are soft ones sufficient?

 This depends entirely on your working environment.
-Soft foam or gel knee pads are adequate for clean, flat surfaces like domestic flooring installation.
+Soft foam or gel knee pads are adequate for clean, flat surfaces like domestic flooring installation or indoor decorating work.
 However, if you're working on rough concrete, gravel, debris-strewn sites or around sharp objects, hard shell knee pads are essential to prevent penetration injuries and distribute impact forces.
 Construction workers, roofers and outdoor tradespeople should always opt for hard cap protection.
+Irwin Professional Wide Body knee pads offer excellent hard shell protection for demanding construction environments.

 How do I prevent knee pads from slipping down during work?

 Slippage is a common complaint with basic elastic strap designs.
-For professional use, invest in buckle-style knee pads or accordion designs from brands like Kunys that grip more securely.
+For professional use, invest in buckle-style knee pads or accordion designs that grip more securely without constant readjustment.
 Ensure straps are properly tightened – they should be firm but not restrict circulation.
 Some tradespeople wear knee pads over their work trousers rather than directly on skin for better grip.
-Alternatively, consider work trousers with integrated knee pad pockets that hold pads in position.
+Alternatively, consider work trousers from Snickers, Scruffs or DeWalt with integrated knee pad pockets that hold pads in position without any straps.

 Can I wash my knee pads?

 Most knee pads can be cleaned, but methods vary by material.
-Rubber and plastic components can be wiped down with soapy water.
-Some fabric and foam knee pads are hand-washable – check manufacturer instructions first.
-Avoid machine washing unless explicitly stated as safe, particularly with gel-filled models.
-Never tumble dry or expose to direct heat sources.
-Regular cleaning extends lifespan and maintains hygiene, especially important for all-day professional wear.
+Rubber and plastic components can be wiped down with soapy water and a damp cloth.
+Some fabric and foam knee pads are hand-washable – check manufacturer instructions first before submerging in water.
+Avoid machine washing unless explicitly stated as safe, particularly with gel-filled models which can be damaged by agitation.
+Never tumble dry or expose to direct heat sources like radiators.
+Regular cleaning extends lifespan and maintains hygiene, especially important for all-day professional wear in dusty or dirty environments.

 How often should I replace my knee pads?

 Replace knee pads when cushioning becomes noticeably compressed and no longer provides adequate comfort, when hard shells develop cracks or damage, or when straps fail to hold securely.
 For professional tradespeople using knee pads daily, expect to replace them every 6-12 months depending on quality and working conditions.
-Don't compromise on knee protection – compressed pads that have lost their cushioning properties offer minimal protection and can actually contribute to injury.
+Don't compromise on knee protection – compressed pads that have lost their cushioning properties offer minimal protection and can actually contribute to injury by providing a false sense of security whilst your knees take the full impact of hard surfaces.